intel/afxdp-plugins-for-kubernetes/README.md

 #### UdsTimeout
 UdsTimeout is an integer configuration.
 This value sets the amount of time, in seconds, that the UDS server will wait while there is no activity on the UDS.
 When this timeout limit is reached, the UDS server terminates and the UDS is deleted from the filesystem.
 This can be a useful setting, for example, in scenarios where large batches of pods are created together.
 Large batches of pods tend to take some time to spin up, so it might be beneficial to have the UDS server sit waiting a little longer for the pod to start.
 The maximum allowed value is 300 seconds (5 min).
 The minimum and default value is 30 seconds.

-#### RequiresUnprivilegedBpf
-RequiresUnprivilegedBpf is a Boolean configuration.
-Linux systems can be configured with a sysctl setting called *unprivileged_bpf_disabled*.
-If *unprivileged_bpf_disabled* is set, it means eBPF operations cannot be performed by unprivileged users (or pods) on this host.
-If your use case requires unprivileged eBPF, this pool configuration should be set to true.
-When set to true, the pool will not take any devices from a node where unprivileged eBPF has been prohibited.
-This will mean that pods requesting devices from this pool will only be scheduled on nodes where unprivileged eBPF is allowed.
-The default value is false.

 #### Examples
 The example below has two pools configured.